Is Occupation better than Independence?

 What happens to a dream deferred?

 A land for me but not for thee.
-In 1948 another tribe under the same Mandate for Palestine.
-Empire-speak: promising the same thing to the colonized.
-Lord Balfour was not a guardian of integrity.
-Conquerers create history, then they write about it, truth is strictly optional.
-The victor enjoys the spoils.
-Bon appetit.
+In 1948 another tribe lived under the same Mandate for Palestine.
+Empire-speak: promise the same thing to the divided and conquered.
+Lord Balfour was a functionary of the conquerers write the history, but when they write about it, truth is strictly optional.

-Arabic cities with long histories get a facelift by the new boss (same as the old boss).
-The cities are renamed in Hebrew.
+Arabic cities with long histories got a facelift by the new boss (same as the old boss).
+The cities were renamed in Hebrew.

 New keys on old doors for new “settlers.”
 Demolish some more, build some more, grow some more, have children, grandchildren.
-To the victor go the spoils.
+To the victor goes the spoils.

 Pave Paradise, Occupy Palestine.

-The beautiful Mediterranean Coast out of sight but not out of mind from 1948 to the present.
-1967 war of occupation, tanks, planes, assault rifles, drop white phosphorous bombs, reorder.
-Decades go by.
-An endless list of IDF Operations.
+The beautiful Mediterranean Coast out of sight but not out of mind after 1948.
+So they were shoved away in 1948, but at least they were not occupied.
+1967 changed even that.
+There began a war of swift occupation with tanks, planes, assault rifles, white phosphorous, etc. Decades go by.
+An endless list of IDF “Operations” routinely bomb the open-air prison: GAZA.

-Getting a little crowded in the old homeland?
+It’s getting a little crowded in the old promised land.
 I mean, who can afford to live with rents so high.
-And all that land on the West Bank is wasted on the Arabs. settlements in Gaza.
-I mean, it’s all G-d gave us.
-It’s already too small.
+And all that land on the West Bank is wasted on the Arabs.
+I mean, it’s all G-d gave us and it’s already too small.

-Demolish homes upon whim, build gated communities and connect them with modern highways, a fence along each shoulder to keep those people away.
-Evict homeowners, install new locks.
-Real security systems with state of the art HP equipment and software.
+Demolish homes upon whim, build gated communities and connect them with modern highways, all fenced along each shoulder to keep things nice and safe. .

 Israel insists that it is still the underdog in the Middle East.
 Danny Ayalon, best known for his video series The Truth about Israel, is the most familiar countenance on the pro-Israeli internet.
 He explains Underdogland with familiar maps and graphics at the speed of YouTube.
 Complete with rousing music and dramatic end-tone.
 Favored mightily by those who like metaphors that echo.